 |Breda Ba.88 Lince|

-The Nazis were very interested in having the Italians as their allies during World War II.
+The Germans were very interested in having the Italians as their allies throughout World War II.
 Adolf Hitler courted fellow dictator Benito Mussolini assiduously, and ultimately got him to declare war - a bit tardy, but better late than never - on 10 June 1940, just as France was on the ropes.

 While the Italians did not contribute much militarily except here and there - the Blackshirts often fought hard and heroically, but the masses of Italian conscripts did not, and that is a fact - they did offer the Germans a lot of strategic help.
 This was primarily geographic - while the Italians themselves did not do much, their country served as a springboard into the Mediterranean and North Africa.
 At various points during the conflict, especially the summer of 1942, the Germans were able to use Italian territory for air bases to almost shut down the Mediterranean to the British.
 Had Hitler not foolishly attacked the USSR, he could have (as recommended by his Generals) instead easily cut the British lifeline through the Suez Canal to India and the Far East.
 This he could have done via Italy.
 Egypt then would have been easy pickings for Rommel.
 The country also served as a huge distraction for the Allied military in 1943, when they expended huge effort and thousands of lives to invade, only to find that the territory they occupied was next to useless to the German war effort.
 It was so easy to defend because of its series of lateral mountain ranges that it bled off a huge Allied military effort to the advantage of the German defenders, who used the time wasted by the Allies in Italy to prepare their defenses in northwest Europe.

 Winston Churchill, meanwhile, had a different attitude about Italy.
 One night at a dinner party before the war, he listened respectfully to German Foreign Minister Joachim von Ribbentrop, who was a pompous windbag who never should have stopped selling champagne.
-Ribbentrop (he bought the "von") droned on and on as was his custom about how Nazi Germany was invincible and would have mighty Italy as an ally in any future war against Britain.
+Ribbentrop (he bought the "von") droned on and on as was his custom about how the Third Reich was invincible and would have mighty Italy as an ally in any future war against Britain.
 When Ribbentrop finally finished, Churchill simply responded:

 “That’s only fair – we had them last time.”The Breda Ba.88 Lince ("Lynx") helped prove Churchill's attitude to be the correct one.